TulipaEnergy/TulipaEnergyModel.jl/docs/src/concepts.md

 Both storage categories can be represented in _TulipaEnergyModel.jl_ using the representative periods approach:

 -   _Non-seasonal storage_: When the storage capacity of an asset is lower than the total length of representative periods, like in the case of a battery with a storage capacity of 4 hours and representative periods of 24-hour timesteps, intra-temporal constraints should be applied.
-To apply these constraints, you need to set the input parameter `is_seasonal` to `false` in the [`assets-data.csv`](@ref schemas).
 -   _Seasonal storage_: When the storage capacity of an asset is greater than the total length of representative periods, like in the case of a hydroplant with a storage capacity of a month and representative periods of 24-hour timesteps, inter-temporal constraints should be applied.
-To apply these constraints, you need to set the input parameter `is_seasonal` to `true` in the [`assets-data.csv`](@ref schemas).

-The equations of both intra- and inter-temporal constraints for energy storage is available in the [`mathematical formulation`](@ref formulation).
+The equations of intra- and inter-temporal constraints for energy storage are available in the [`mathematical formulation`](@ref formulation).
 An example is shown in the following section to explain these concepts.

-> **Note:**
-> If the input data covers only one representative period for the entire year, for example, with 8760-hour timesteps, and you have a monthly hydropower plant, then you should set the `is_seasonal` parameter for that asset to `false`.
-This is because the length of the representative period is greater than the storage capacity of the storage asset.
+In addition, the section [`seasonal and non-seasonal storage setup`](@ref seasonal-setup) shows how to set the parameters in the model to consider each type in the storage assets.

 ### Example to Model Seasonal and Non-seasonal Storage